mserajnik/synapse-purge/README.md

 This is a simple script to purge content from [Synapse][synapse] servers.
 It deletes events, local media and cached remote media up to a specified point in time.
+Old user and room avatars are (for now) excluded from getting purged due to issues with the latest ones getting removed as well.
 Currently, only Synapse instances using a [PostgreSQL][postgresql] database are supported.

 Note that content on remote (federated) servers can obviously not be deleted and that Synapse might not consider the most recent content as _history_, which